Beauty

 The Impact of Hair Loss on Mental Health

-According to the International Society of Hair Restoration Surgery, about 75% of men troubled by hair loss experience a decline in self-esteem, and roughly 50% report anxiety in social situations.
-Hair loss is not merely a cosmetic issue - it affects romantic relationships, work, and social life as a whole.
+Many men troubled by hair loss experience a decline in self-esteem and report anxiety in social situations.
+Hair loss is not merely a cosmetic issue: it affects romantic relationships, work, and social life as a whole.
+Feeling deflated every time you look in the mirror, being unable to go out without a hat, worrying about wind exposing thinning areas.
+The accumulation of such daily stresses should not be underestimated.

-Onset in the 20s or 30s is especially hard, bringing a sense of urgency from feeling "too young for this" and inferiority from comparing oneself to peers, with serious consequences for mental health.
-(Books on AGA can deepen your scientific understanding)
+Onset in the 20s or 30s is especially hard, bringing urgency from feeling "too young for this" and inferiority from comparing oneself to peers, with serious consequences for mental health.
+Books on AGA can deepen your scientific understanding.
+Feeling down every time you see peers with hair on social media is a commonly reported experience.

 Evidence-Based Treatments